farhanaahmed/social-app-graphql/README.md

 }
 ```

+## 🧪 Testing

+All API functionality, including the CRUD operations for posts, was manually tested using **Postman**.
+The single GraphQL endpoint (/graphql) was validated by sending various queries and mutations as POST requests.

 ## 📝 Learning Points

 - CRUD with GraphQL: Implementing all four core database operations (Create, Read, Update, Delete) through a single endpoint.